comunica/Article-SSWS2020-AMF/content/problem-statement.md

     <br />
     Based on their results, Vander Sande et al. have suggested that additional experimentation is needed with regards to lower _AMF false-positive probabilities_, as higher probabilities did not have a significant effect on query performance.
+    Note that query correctness is never affected, but rather the number of requests to the server, since every positive match require a request to verify whether it is a true or false positive.

 To come up with an answer to these research questions, we will introduce statistical hypotheses in [](#evaluation)